interTwin-eu/dcnios/docpage/docs/03.- Sources/Kafka.md

 - The topic name that is going to be consumed.
 Required.
 - The group identifier indicates the consumer group.
 Required.
 - [IM](https://www.grycap.upv.es/im/index.php) serve a recipe that supports the SASL_SSL security protocol.
 So, the user `sasl_username` and password `sasl_password` must be set.
 These parameters are set at Kafka deployment time.
 Required.
-- If the topic consuming follows a `key:value` pattern, set the argument `separate_by_key` true and select the demarcator with `message_demarcator`.
+- If the consumed topic follows a `key:value` pattern, set the argument `separate_by_key` true and select the demarcator with `message_demarcator`.

-Also, an SSL connection between NiFi and Kafka is necessary.
-A PKCS12 certificate and the certificate's password make this connection.
+An SSL connection between NiFi and Kafka is necessary.
+A PKCS12 certificate and the certificate's password must be provided.

 ```
   Kafka: